-We will undertake meta-analyses only where this is meaningful, that is, if the treatments, participants, and the underlying clinical question are similar enough for pooling to make sense (Borenstein 2009).
-A common way that trialists indicate when they have skewed data is by reporting medians and interquartile ranges.
-When we encounter this we will note that the data were skewed and consider the implication of this.
-Where multiple trial arms are reported in a single trial, we will include only the relevant arms.
+We will undertake meta-analyses only where this is meaningful, that is, if the treatments, participants, and underlying clinical question are similar enough for pooling to make sense (Borenstein 2009).
+A common way that trialists indicate the presence of skewed data is by reporting medians and interquartile ranges.
+When we encounter this we will note that the data are skewed and consider the implications.
+Where a single trial reports multiple trial arms, we will include only the relevant arms.
 If two comparisons (e.g. intervention A versus usual care and intervention B versus usual care) must be entered into the same meta-analysis, we will halve the control group to avoid double-counting.